| Pieces of larger or complex systems

 On database types

-It's relevant as an intermediate layer, e.g. VMs will want their storage on a block device.
-This itself is often handled through another layer of logical volumes
+This is mostly relevant as an underlying/intermediate layer, e.g. VMs may want their storage on a block device, though even that is usually handled through some existing logical volume management.

-There are basically no use cases where users or services want a block device directly.
+There are almost no use cases where users or services want a block device directly.